amanyhelmy5/graphicsproject2/README.md

 runs on qtcreator and visual studio and whatever else your heart desires ( ͡° ͜ʖ ͡°).
 </br>

+### Sound
+Sound currently only works on linux.
+Windows just needs to link the SDL/SDL-Mixer libs properly (no big deal). to get the sound clone the sound branch.</br>

 here is a list of package you'll need to install to get this up and running:</br>

 open the terminal and type the following: </br>